Ultimate Git Cheatsheet: From Beginner to Advanced

 20git checkout -

-Branch naming conventions: Use descriptive names like feature/login-system
+Branch naming conventions: Use descriptive names like feature/login-system, bugfix/header-alignment, or refactor/database-queries.

 Merging